Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Computations of Determinant of Cohomology

 Now

 Let us compute \begingroup \allowdisplaybreaks

-\endgroup In equality \circled{1}, we have used the base-change property of the determinant of cohomology.
+\endgroup In the above equations, the domains of the projections $\pr_i$ can vary.
+In equality \circled{1}, we have used the base-change property of the determinant of cohomology.
 In equality \circled{2}, we have used (\ref{eq-U-phiW}) and the projection property of the determinant of cohomology, and $M_1$ is some line bundle on $\bar{J}'$.
 In equality \circled{3}, we have used the projection formula.
 In equality \circled{4}, we have used the fact that determinant of cohomology is preserved under finite morphisms.
 Similarly, we have \begingroup \allowdisplaybreaks

 \endgroup Then we compute \begingroup \allowdisplaybreaks

 \endgroup where $M_2$ is some line bundle on $Y$.
 In equality \circled{1}, we have used the base-change property of the determinant of cohomology.
 In equality \circled{2}, we have used (\ref{eq-AJ-uni}) and the projection property.